Proportional representation in the United Kingdom: Polling

 A Redfield and Wilton poll conducted in July 2020 showed 54% of respondents supported switching to a Proportional Representation system, with 16% opposed.
 Results from a YouGov poll of 1,799 adults in Great Britain, conducted on 29 August 2022, placed those supporting proportional representation at 46%, don't know at 28%, and those supporting first-past-the-post at 26%.

-In February 2025, a poll suggested British voters support a change to the voting system.
-A 2025 YouGov poll, found support for proportional representation at 49%, don't know at 25%, and those supporting first-past-the-post at 26%.
-Most Reform UK, Liberal Democrats, Green Party and Labour voters supported PR while Conservative voters are divided.
+In February 2025, a YouGov poll found support for proportional representation at 49%, don't know at 25%, and those supporting first-past-the-post at 26%.
+The majority of Reform UK, Liberal Democrats, Green Party and Labour voters supported proportional representation, while Conservative voters were divided.

 Parliamentary and party positions

+The introduction of proportional representation has been advocated for some time by the Liberal Democrats and the Green Party of England and Wales, and by some pressure groups, such as Charter 88, Unlock Democracy and the Electoral Reform Society, first formed in 1884.
+In 1998 and 2003, independent commissions were formed to look into electoral reform.